 A trip to the groomers is essential for long haired breeds such as Maltese and Poodles, who will need their hair trimming.
 Hair doesn’t stop growing and doesn’t shed like fur.

 Shampoos for dogs

-At Lords & Labradors we strock two brands of grooming products for dogs; Wildwash and Animology.
-Both brands are designed specifically for your pets needs with natural oils and 100% pet safe ingredients.
-There is a shampoo for every coat type and condition; from Wildwash Sensitive Shampoo for dogs with extra sensitive skin to Animology’s Puppy Love designed specifically for little pups.
-There is even a No Rinse option for dogs who don’t like getting wet and Animology Clean Sheets when a little freshen up is required than a full bath.
+At Lords & Labradors we stock lots of shampoos for dogs but our go-to is PetPlex.
+Designed specifically for your pets needs, the grooming range i of professional grooming standard with 100% pet safe ingredients.
+There is a shampoo for every coat type and condition; from Derma Doctor for dogs with extra sensitive skin to Puppy Purifier designed specifically for little pups.

 We have a number of bathtime accessories too.
-Grooming tools from Ancol will prepare for your dog’s bath and how aboutna fragrance from wildwash to add the finishing touch when bathtime is over?
+Grooming tools from Ancol will prepare for your dog’s bath and how about a fragrance from PetPlex to add the finishing touch when bathtime is over?

-Our drying mitts and coats from Ruff & Tumnble are also super popular, making drying your dog so much easier than wrestling them with a towel!
+Our Bamboo drying mitts and coats are also super popular, making drying your dog so much easier than wrestling them with a towel!